applitools/example-eyes-playwright-fixture/README.md

-# Applitools Example: Playwright in TypeScript
+# Applitools Example: Playwright in TypeScript (with fixtures - the best practice)

 This is the example project for the [Playwright TypeScript tutorial](https://applitools.com/tutorials/playwright).
 It shows how to start automating visual tests